botlabio/blockchain/README.md

 3) trading desks interact with ad exchanges
 4) media budget holders interact with trading desks

-### 3.1 Typical user interaction
+### 3.1 Outline of an ad placement

+Note that we've concisedered the DSP and trading desk both under "trading desks".

 - internet user goes to a webpage
 - the webpage source code includes ad tags
 - the ad tags have the function of connecting the user with exchange
 - once the exchange receives the connection it creates an auction
-- trading desks bid for
+- trading desks compete against each other for the bid

-- the user sees an ad
+- once the exchange knows it sends an ad to be placed on the webpage

-- the webpage source dode includes ad tags
+- the user sees the ad
-- the